Discover How Massage Therapy Enhances Muscle Recovery

 When both modalities are indicated, clear communication between therapists and the client ensures that manual work is timed and tailored to support rehabilitative exercise rather than impede it.
 For example, intensive deep tissue work may be scheduled on recovery days rather than immediately before a maximal training session.

-When Is Massage Therapy Preferred Over Physical Therapy for Muscle Recovery?
+When to Prefer Massage Therapy for Muscle Recovery

 Massage therapy is often chosen when the primary need is prompt relief from muscle soreness and tension, or when the goal is to support relaxation and recovery after intensive training.
 Physical therapy is preferred for rehabilitation following specific injuries, surgeries, or when a therapeutic exercise programme is required.
 Clients should align treatment choice with their clinical status and recovery goals.